-In sunny Florida, we tend to enjoy deliciously supersweet varieties of corn, They have more natural sugars than some of the other varieties of corn, which tend to bring out the natural flavors more so when simmered in milk, honey, butter, and seasoning.
+In sunny Florida, we tend to enjoy deliciously supersweet varieties of corn.
+They have more natural sugars than some of the other types of corn, which tend to bring out the natural flavors more so when simmered in milk, honey, butter, and seasoning.

-Often folks may forget there actually are health benefits of eating organic, non-GMO varieties of Sweet corn is rich in vitamin C, thiamin, and folate, and is one of the garden vegetables you can place on the dinner table that is often enjoyed by grownups and the children alike.
+Often folks may forget there are health benefits of eating organic, non-GMO varieties of Sweet corn is rich in vitamin C, thiamin, and folate, and is one of the garden vegetables you can place on the dinner table that is often enjoyed by grownups and the children alike.

 Some of the many benefits of non-GMO organic Sweet Corn

 Sweet corn is a natural a gluten-free cereal ingredient and may be used safely in celiac disease individuals, much like rice, quinoa, etc.

-- Sugar corn features high-quality phyto-nutrition profile consisting of dietary fiber, vitamins, and antioxidants as well as minerals in moderate proportions.
-It is one of the finest sources of dietary fibers, 100 g kernels carry 2 g or 5% of the daily requirement of dietary fiber.
-Together with slow digesting complex carbohydrates, dietary fiber in the food helps regulate a gradual increase in blood sugar levels.
+Sugar corn features a high-quality phyto-nutrition profile consisting of dietary fiber, vitamins, and antioxidants as well as minerals in moderate proportions.
+It is one of the most excellent sources of dietary fibers, 100 g kernels carry 2 g or 5% of the daily requirement of dietary fiber.
+Together with slow-digesting complex carbohydrates, dietary fiber in the food helps regulate a gradual increase in blood sugar levels.
 However, corn, in line with rice, potato, etc., is one of high glycemic index food items, limiting its authority as the chief food ingredient in diabetes patients.

 Corn is a source of a phenolic flavonoid antioxidant, ferulic acid.
 Several research studies suggest that ferulic acid plays a vital role in preventing cancers, aging, and inflammation in humans.

-- It also has good levels of some of the valuable B-complex group of vitamins such as thiamin, niacin, pantothenic acid, folates, riboflavin, and pyridoxine.
+It also has proper levels of some of the valuable B-complex groups of vitamins such as thiamin, niacin, pantothenic acid, folates, riboflavin, and pyridoxine.
 Many of these vitamins function as co-factors to enzymes during substrate metabolism.

-- Sweet corn has healthy amounts of important minerals like zinc, magnesium, copper, iron, and manganese.
+Sweet corn has healthy amounts of essential minerals like zinc, magnesium, copper, iron, and manganese.